cambridge-devclass/welcome--js/CONTRIBUTING.md

 ### Contribution workflow

 * Make sure you're a member of https://github.com/cambridge-devclass
-* Clone this repository to your local machine.
+* Clone this repository to your local machine - see the steps in https://cambridge-dev.com/program/212
 * Run the app locally: <br>
 Double-click index.html file on your computer, it will open the web page in browser.
-* Create a new branch from "main".
-Checkout to your branch.
-* Make your changes, commit.
-* Rebase your branch against the "main".
-Resolve conflicts if any.
-Push changes to your remote branch.
-* Create a pull request on GitHub to merge changes from your branch to master.
+* In this project, you'll need to add a card with your name, message, and any image.
+You can do it by copying and modifying the example card in index.html.

 (We’ll cover the details during class.)